Dolores O'Riordan: Personal life

 On 10 November 2014, O'Riordan was arrested and charged in connection with air rage on an Aer Lingus flight from JFK International Airport to Shannon Airport.
-During the flight, she grew verbally and physically abusive to the crew.
+During the flight, she became verbally and physically abusive to the crew.
 When police were arresting her, she resisted, reminding them that her taxes paid their wages and shouting, "I'm the Queen of Limerick!
 I'm an icon!", headbutting one Garda officer and spitting at another.
 She allegedly fractured the air hostess's foot during the incident and was medically assessed at University Hospital, escorted by Shannon Police.
 Following her arrest, O'Riordan spent three weeks in a psychiatric hospital.
 She later pleaded guilty to the charges.
 Eileen O'Riordan stated that her daughter was in a fragile mental state and that medical results indicated there was no alcohol or drugs detected in her daughter's system.
 The judge hearing her case agreed to dismiss all charges if she apologized in writing to her victims and contributed €6,000 ($7,300) to the court poor box.
 Later, O'Riordan told the media that she had been stressed from living in New York hotels following the end of her 20-year marriage.
 Her family described Dolores as "strong-minded and determined"; however, discussing her mental instability and her volatile vulnerability in a 2014 interview with the Belfast Telegraph, O'Riordan explained that she "carried quite a burden of pain and torment from (her) past".

 In January 2015, O'Riordan returned to the U.S., where she bought an apartment in the East Village of New York.
 Also in 2015, O'Riordan developed a relationship with the U.S. musician Olé Koretsky, with whom she shared the last years of her life.
 In 2017, O'Riordan bought a new house near her hometown of Limerick.

 In May 2017, O'Riordan publicly discussed her bipolar disorder, stating that she had been diagnosed in 2015.
 According to one writer, music was more a therapy than a commodity for O'Riordan.
 O'Riordan admitted that "there have been times when I've struggled.
 The death of my father and mother-in-law was very hard.
 Looking back, I think depression, whatever the cause, is one of the worst things to go through.
 Then again, I've also had a lot of joy in my life, especially with my children.
 You get ups as well as downs.
 Sure, isn't that what life's all about?"

-O'Riordan started a suicide note in September 2017 during a period of taking lorazepam and drinking.
+O'Riordan started writing a suicide note in September 2017 during a period of taking lorazepam and drinking.
 An American psychotherapist assessed O'Riordan on 26 December 2017, suggesting an abstinence from alcohol and noting no suicidal thoughts.

 O'Riordan's final social media post, looking to the future, occurred on 4 January 2018.